unconed/headspace/README.md

 Adding a `time` value will control the speed of transitions, though this is still hard-limited by an internal limit of 150ms and plenty of smoothing.

+### Changelog

+2021-04-21
+* Add shuffle and volume
+* Dip main score by 10% on full hazard

 ### Colofon

 Code by <a target="_blank" href="https://acko.net/">unconed</a>.
 Music extracted from .WEM using <a target="_blank" href="https://vgmstream.org">VGMStream</a>.
 Thanks to <a href="https://github.com/hcs64/ww2ogg">hcs</a>.</small>